Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Introduction

 \section{Introduction}

 The forthcoming next-generation 6G is expected to address 5G drawbacks, improve existing techniques, and lead new technological trends \cite{tataria20216g}.
 Reconfigurable intelligent surface (RIS) is regarded as one of the promising techniques which will drive the 6G architectural evolution \cite{saad2019vision}.
-The RIS, usually consisting of multiple nearly-passive reconfigurable elements whose amplitudes and/or phases can be flexibly adjusted, enables adaptive manipulations of the scattered signals \cite{di2020smart}.
+RIS, usually consisting of multiple nearly-passive reconfigurable elements with flexibly adjustable amplitudes and/or phases, enables adaptive manipulations of the scattered signals \cite{di2020smart}.
 The ``nearly-passive'' and ``reconfigurable'' characteristics of the RIS show its potential to shape the propagation environment as intended in an easily deployed way with a reduced cost, power consumption, and weight \cite{di2019smart}.